affinitydb/doc/interface [javascript].md

 The connection must be terminated by calling `terminate`.

-Her's a link to more information [about streaming and pagination](./protobuf.md#about-streaming-and-pagination).
+Here's a link to more information [about streaming and pagination](./interface [protobuf].md#about-streaming-and-pagination).

 ##pathSQL Access with JSON Response
 This access path is self-sufficient and will feel most natural to people with SQL experience.